mrolle45/scopetools/scopetools/scopes.md

 ## Binding scope of a variable

 This is determined at compile time for any scope and variable name.
 It is the home scope, or some scope which encloses it.
-It is denoted by the method call
+It is denoted by the method

-`scope.binding_scope(var: str)`
+`scope.binding_scope(var: str) -> Scope`

-The algorithm for this is contained below.
+The algorithm for this is contained [below](#scope.binding_scope).

 The variable is always *Local* in its binding scope.